Post updated January 2021.

 What happens to my 401k when I leave my employer?

 You have several options, but likely you will want to (1) keep it where it is, (2) roll it into the 401k plan of your new employer, or (3) roll it into an IRA.
 Roll it into your new 401k plan if it offers lower fees and better investment options.
-If both your old 401k plan and new one have high fees, consider rolling it into an IRA.
-There are drawbacks to this, including funds in your IRA being less protected in the case of a lawsuit or bankruptcy.
+Note that there are some drawbacks to rolling a 401k into an IRA, including funds in your IRA being less protected in the case of a lawsuit or bankruptcy.

 Do I really need a six month buffer?